-Preschool-Aged At-Risk (3 year old) (KIDS grade 33)
+Preschool-Aged At-Risk (3 year old) (KIDS grade level 33)

-- Must be three years old on or before August 31 of current school year. - Must meet one qualifying criteria, see pages 26-27. - Student with an IEP should be reported as 3 year old Preschool (KIDS grade 01), even if they also meet a qualifying criteria.
-A student who is 3 years old with an IEP is funded at 0.5 FTE. - Will not be funded for the 2021-22 school year.
-(As of November 2021, KSDE determined these students will be funded begininng in the 2021-22 School Year; for 2021-22 only, for funding purposes, they will be shown in KIDS grade 04 and not KIDS grade 33.)
+- Must be three years old on or before August 31 of current school year. - Cannot have an IEP, but must meet one qualifying criteria, see page 27-28.
+Student with an IEP should be reported as 3 year old Preschool (KIDS grade 01), even if they also meet Preschool-Aged At-Risk qualifying criteria.
+A student who is 3 years old with an IEP is funded at 0.5 FTE. - Funded at 0.5 FTE.
+In November 2021, KSDE determined that Preschool-Aged At-Risk 3-year-old students are funded beginning with the 2021-22 School Year and onward. - Are KIDS grade level 33; not KIDS grade level 04.

-Preschool-Aged At-Risk (4 year old) (KIDS grade 04)
+Preschool-Aged At-Risk (4 year old) (KIDS grade level 04)

-- Must be four years old on or before August 31 of current school year. - Must not be five years old on or before August 31 of the current school year. - Cannot have IEP, but must meet one qualifying criteria, see pages 26-27.
-(Student with an IEP should be reported as 4 year old Preschool (KIDS grade 02), even if they also meet Preschool-Aged At-Risk qualifying criteria.
-A student who is 4 years old with an IEP is funded at 0.5 FTE.) - Funded at .5 FTE.
+- Must be four years old on or before August 31 of current school year. - Must not be five years old on or before August 31 of the current school year. - Cannot have an IEP, but must meet one qualifying criteria, see pages 27-28.
+Student with an IEP should be reported as 4 year old Preschool (KIDS grade 02), even if they also meet Preschool-Aged At-Risk qualifying criteria.
+A student who is 4 years old with an IEP is funded at 0.5 FTE. - Funded at .5 FTE.

-Kindergarten (KIDS grade 05)
+Kindergarten (KIDS grade level 05)

 - Must be five years old on or before August 31 of current school year.
-(See Exceptions to age requirements) - Student with an IEP will be funded at 1.0 FTE. - Student without an IEP will be funded based minutes enrolled, same as all other grades.3
+1 (See Exceptions to age requirements) - Student with an IEP will be funded at 1.0 FTE. - Student without an IEP will be funded based minutes enrolled, same as all other grades.

-1st Grade (KIDS grade 06)
+1st Grade (KIDS grade level 06)

-- Must be six years old on or before August 31 of current school year.2 - Student with IEP will be funded at 1.0 FTE. - Student without IEP is funded based on minutes enrolled.
+- Must be six years old on or before August 31 of current school year. - Student with IEP will be funded at 1.0 FTE. - Student without IEP is funded based on minutes enrolled.

-Non-graded (Adults) (KIDS grade 18)
+Non-graded (Adults) (KIDS level grade 18)